omniyyahOS1/AdvSWE_OASS/README.md

 Documentation for many of our endpoints can be found in the Documentation folder

-All the documentation for the GraphQL endpoint can be found at the `/graphiql` endpoint

-After you have completed all these steps, you should be able to access the GraphiQL IDE through the /graphiql endpoint.
-The documentation for this endpoint is visible in the `Docs` pane which can be opened by clicking on the button in the top right.
+All the documentation for the GraphQL endpoint can be found at the `/graphiql` endpoint.
+The documentation is visible in the `Docs` pane which can be opened by clicking on the button in the top right.
 See the screenshot below.